davidsenack/RiceBox/README.md

 Don't want to deal with installing [Arch Linux](https://archlinux.org/)?
 Don't want to spend [forever configuring](https://www.youtube.com/watch?v=gCRzng7LsQI) every little aspect of your Linux build?
 Want to post screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/)?
 Then RiceBox is for you!

 RiceBox is an easy to install Linux operating system (well, technically a set of configuration scripts on top of an OS).
 Built on [ArcoLinux](https://arcolinux.com/) (a derivative of [Arch](https://archlinux.org/)) and configured using [Luke Smith's Auto-Rice Bootstrapping Scripts (LARBS)](https://larbs.xyz/), RiceBox is almost entirely the work of other people.
-But I'm lazy and don't want to reinvent the wheel.
+But I'm lazy and didn't want to reinvent the wheel.

-So, what's the point of all of this?
-I grew tired of installing various Linux distros from the ground up and spending hours configuring everything.
-It's fun for a while, but I just want a system that works and has some advanced workflow options preconfigured.
-Sure, I could just save my dotfiles to Github or something like that, but I wanted something even more simple.
-Something everyone could use.
-Something I could use to post those sweet screenshots to [r/unixporn](https://www.reddit.com/r/unixporn/).
-Because that's why we're really here, right?
+So, what's the point of all this?
+Well, I'm tired.
+I no longer wish to spend hours configuring my system.
+I have better things to do.
+I want a system that is easy to install, configure, and customize.
+Sure, I'll edit a few files and install a few programs, but the work is largely done, and I like that.
+I hope you do too!

+Lastly, if you're hesitent to try RiceBox, just think about TUS (Time to Unixporn Screeshots).
+I'd guess RiceBox's TUS is generally under an hour for most users, and maybe under 30 minutes for power users.
+And posting screenshots to r/unixporn is why we're really here, right?
 <br>

 ## Themes